indutny/uv_link_t/docs/api.md

 ### int uv_link_errno(...)

 * `uv_link_t** link`
-* `int err` - error code, previously either returned the one of the `uv_link...` methods or passed as a negative `nread` to `link->read_cb`
+* `int err` - error code, previously either returned by the one of `uv_link...` methods or passed as a negative `nread` to `link->read_cb`

 Unprefix internal error code and set the `link` pointer to the link that